 Working with Feature Branches

 A Story is often analogous to the amount of work in a feature branch.
-To create a new feature branch, click the Story you want to work with, and then click the "Git Helpers" icon located in between the Story ID number and Settings Gear icon.
+To create a new feature branch, click the Story you want to work with, and then click the "Git Helpers" icon located in between the Story ID number and Settings ellipsis icon.

 Then copy the suggested branch name to create and checkout a new branch for your story.
 Whenever you push a branch, it will be automatically linked to the story.